We all know certain unhappy people in our lives.

 “Ninety-nine percent of the failures come from people who have the habit of making excuses.” ― George Washington Carver

-Some might only try to get out of big things: a company event, a rather large project at work.
-But some start to create excuses for even the smallest things.
-Why is that?
+Some might only try to get out of big things: a company event, or a rather large project at work.

 “I don’t want to completely self-sabotage everything that I’ve got and alienate everyone.
 But I definitely want to take some chances as I always have.” ― Katy Perry